soulmachines/react-reference-ui-public/README.md

 ## Setup

 You need a token server to authenticate the UI session with the Soul Machines Persona server.
-Either Soul Machines will provide an endpoint, or you will have to spin up a local instance of [express-token-server](https://github.com/soulmachines/express-token-server) with your credentials from DDNA Studio.
+Either Soul Machines will provide an endpoint, or you will have to spin up an instance of [express-token-server](https://github.com/soulmachines/express-token-server) with your credentials from DDNA Studio.

 ### `npm install`
 Run to install the project's dependencies.